virtual-labs/tool-web-ext-vscode/README_FOR_DEVELOPER.md

 - ensure the availability of mkcert (if not installed : `brew install mkcert` or `choco install mkcert` or `apt-get install mkcert`)
 - Then run `npm run generate-certificate` to generate the certificate for localhost (needed for only first time of testing).
-- run production using `npm run start-vscode-server`
+- run production using `npm run dev-in-vscode-web`
 - Now paste the localhost link in the vscode.dev at workspace option (developer: install) and install the extension.

 ## Publishing